-Programmed/Funded Projects, Gap Analysis, and Planned Projects
+Programmed/Funded Projects, Gap Analysis, and Planned Projects project will be funded substantially by the University of Michigan, as it is the main entrance to the university hospital.

 Ann Arbor receives approximately \$13 million per year in funding from its Street, Bridge, and Sidewalk Millage.
 To achieve its goals, Ann Arbor plans to peform several projects over the life of this asset management plan: